basitjaved15/angularAppSample/README.md

 ## Deploy

-You can copy and paste in webapps directory of Apache Tomcat, you can read this tutorial [How to deploy an Angular App in Apache Tomcat with Azure DevOps](https://medium.com/@bautistaj20/how-to-deploy-an-angular-app-in-apache-tomcat-with-azure-devops-900e67a21122).
+You can copy and paste in webapps directory of Apache Tomcat.